 Although the title sounds like something from Game of Thrones, the optimistic and joyful instrumental of Winter Winds couldn’t be further away from the bleakness of Westeros.
 In fact, there really is something unmistakably festive about the song; with its merry banjo and orchestral melodies somehow recalling the pleasure of a warm cup of mulled wine during the winter months.
-It’s almost like an atheist, folk rock version of a Christmas carol – like a modern day version of the Pogue’s Fairytale of New York.
+It’s almost like an atheist, folk-rock version of a Christmas carol – like a modern-day version of the Pogue’s Fairytale of New York.

-Lyrically, the song sees Marcus Mumford reflect on a past relationship which his heart told him not to develop, despite what his brain felt he needed.
+Lyrically, the song sees Marcus Mumford reflect on a past relationship that his heart told him not to develop, despite what his brain felt he needed.
 Despite this potentially sad storyline – and references to plague and pestilence – there remains an undeniably warm heart to the song, with its lush banjo chords perfectly complimented by some gorgeous brass notes.
-It’s this brass which elevates the song to an almost euphoric level, especially when paired with the track’s catchy, unforgettable chorus (something which the band always excel at producing).
+It’s this brass that elevates the song to an almost euphoric level, especially when paired with the track’s catchy, unforgettable chorus (something which the band always excels at producing).
 At one point during the song’s crescendo, all vocals and instruments except the brass suddenly stop, giving the latter a chance to truly shine.
 It is at this point in the band’s second single that many fans realized Mumford & Sons were something truly special and unique.

 Perhaps this song is so successful because it manages to create a genuinely holiday-like atmosphere without sounding corny or derivative – something which many inferior bands have tried but failed to achieve.
 Even Ebenezer Scrooge himself couldn’t fail to be moved by Winds of Winter.